upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "Too long?
 Is there a just long enough?".

-"Depends, I'm thinking, now, for the first time about the topic, on if there was a purpose to being under the table."
+"Depends.
+I'm thinking, now, for the first time about the topic, on if there was a purpose to being under the table."

 "Ah, that makes sense.
 And your purpose was?"